 Once the international commission handed its findings to the Salvadoran government, little happened.
 In fact, five days after receiving the report, the government passed a blanket amnesty.
 200 military officers were dismissed from service, but all were allowed to retire with full rank and a pension.

-Although there is lingering grievance that those most responsible for the widespread atrocities have never faced justice, the commission provided a true account of what happened during this violent period—an essential starting point for healing a bitterly divided society.
+There is lingering grievance that those most responsible for the widespread atrocities have never faced justice.
+However, the commission provided a true account of this violent period, an essential starting point for healing a divided society.

 Of the scores of truth commissions established since the 1970s, some have failed to deliver in whole or in part.
 And some places that desperately need a truth commission never got one.
 I spent time in Bosnia during the 1990s on peacekeeping duty after the end of their civil war.
 This was an ugly three-way internecine conflict that brought genocide, death camps, rape houses, and ethnic cleansing to the Balkans.

 There has not been a truth commission established for Bosnia, although much discussion has been had regarding the need.
-However, the leading perpetrators of atrocities during the three-year conflict have been brought to account at the International Criminal Tribunal for the Former Yugoslavia (ICTY) at The Hague.
+However, the leading perpetrators of atrocities during the three-year conflict have been brought to account at the International Criminal Tribunal for the Former Yugoslavia.

 This international criminal court indicted 161 persons and brought a significant sense of justice to the victims of genocide, crimes against humanity, and war crimes.
 However, the ICTY had no mandate to reckon with reparations or to record a truthful, undiluted memory of these tragic years.

 The initial challenge we Americans face is the systematic blurring of truth and the baseless assertion of untruths as facts.
 The fault can be laid with many in power over the past four years, particularly the outgoing president.